Sloot Digital Coding System

-The Sloot Digital Coding System (SDCS) is an alleged technique for data encoding claimed to have been invented in 1995 by Romke Jan Bernhard Sloot (1945–1999), an electronics engineer in the Netherlands.
-Sloot claimed his system could represent an entire feature film with only eight kilobytes of data, a level of compression which is mathematically impossible according to Shannon's source coding theorem.
+The Sloot Digital Coding System (SDCS) is an alleged technique for data encoding claimed to have been invented in 1995 by Romke Jan Bernhard Sloot (1944–1999), an electronics engineer in the Netherlands.
+Sloot claimed his system could represent an entire feature film with only one kilobyte of data, a level of compression which is mathematically impossible according to Shannon's source coding theorem.

 Sloot demonstrated the technology by recording and playing back video, apparently using a small smart card which stored a unique identifier by which any possible video could be referenced.
 He convinced entrepreneurs Roel Pieper, Marcel Boekhoorn, and Tom Perkins to invest in the technology.
 However, several days before the conclusion of a contract to sell his invention, Sloot died of a sudden heart attack, and his source code was lost forever.
 His claims have never been reproduced or verified.
 Contrary to his claims, the playback device he used was discovered to contain a hard drive.

 Software engineer Adam Gordon Bell speculated that Sloot had come upon a variation of shared dictionary compression, a known technique.
 He speculates that Sloot believed in his idea because he failed to understand its mathematical limitations, and faked the demonstrations in order to buy time while refining the details.

 Background

-Sloot was born in Groningen on 27 August 1945, the youngest of three children.
+Sloot was born in Groningen on 27 August 1944, the youngest of three children.
 His father, a school headmaster, left his family quite soon after Sloot's birth.
 Sloot was enrolled at a Dutch technical school, but dropped out early to work at a radio station.
 After fulfilling mandatory military service, Sloot settled in Utrecht with his wife.
 He worked briefly for Philips Electronics in Eindhoven.
 He left this job in 1978 after a year and a half, starting his next job in Groningen at an audio and video store.
 A few years later he moved to Nieuwegein where he started his own company repairing televisions and stereos.

 In 1984, Sloot began focusing on computer technology such as the Philips P2000, Commodore 64, IBM PC XT, and AT.
 Sloot developed the idea of a countrywide repair service network called RepaBase with a database containing details on all repairs carried out.
 This concept was the motivation to develop alternative data storage techniques that would require significantly less space than traditional methods.